What is agenesis of the corpus callosum?

 Agenesis of the corpus callosum is a birth defect in which this structure in the brain is either partially or completely missing.
 It may occur as an isolated brain problem, in combination with other brain abnormalities, such as ventriculomegaly, or in combination with problems with other organs, such as a congenital heart defect.

 Agenesis of the corpus callosum is caused by disruption of the development of the fetal brain.
 This disruption may be related to chromosome errors, genetic factors, prenatal infections, or other factors related to the prenatal environment.
 In most cases, it is not possible to know what specifically caused the disruption.

 What is the outcome with agenesis of the corpus callosum?

-Some children with agenesis of the corpus callosum have only mild learning difficulties.
-Intelligence in the child may be normal.
-Other children may have severe handicaps such as cerebral palsy, severe intellectual or learning disabilities, autism or seizures.
+Some children with agenesis of the corpus callosum have a normal outcome, and some have only mild learning difficulties.
+Other children may have severe disabilities such as cerebral palsy, intellectual or learning disabilities, autism, and/or seizures.
 Whether a child has these symptoms or difficulties depends partly on whether other brain development problems are detected on MRI and whether there is a problem with the child’s chromosomes.

 Throughout childhood, the nerve fibers of the corpus callosum continue to grow and become more efficient, even through the teenage years.
 At this phase in their development, children with a normally formed corpus callosum make progress in their abstract reasoning and problem solving, and their social skills mature.
 A child with agenesis of the corpus callosum may keep up with his or her peers until this age; however, they may begin to fall behind in schoolwork and social functioning.
 Therefore, the symptoms of agenesis of the corpus callosum can become more evident as a child grows into adolescence and young adulthood.

 How serious is the agenesis of the corpus callosum in my fetus?